-Overview: A stroke occurs when the blood supply to part of the brain is suddenly interrupted (plugs) or when a blood vessel in the brain leaks, spilling blood into the spaces surrounding brain cells (NINDS, 2016).
+Strokes are broadly classified into two types: (1) Ischemic: blood supply to part of the brain is suddenly interrupted by plugs [thrombus or embolus] or a hemodynamic failure as a consequence of decreased blood volume flowing through cerebral vessels.
+(2) Hemorrhagic: a vessel in the brain leaks, spilling blood into spaces surrounding brain cells (NINDS, 2016).

-Brain cells become injured (ischemic) when they receive inadequate $O_2$ (perfusion) or when they are damaged by sudden bleeding into or around them.
+Brain cells become injured (ischemia) when they receive inadequate O_2 (perfusion) or when they are damaged by sudden bleeding into or around them.